 If you have been diagnosed with diabetes, you are likely aware you’re at risk of developing heart disease.
 But you may not realize how strongly the two are correlated — according to the American Diabetes Association, two out of every three people with diabetes die from heart disease or stroke.
 With those kinds of numbers, … Continue reading If you have diabetes, you need to protect your heart

 Because I work on the social media team for Baylor Scott & White Health, I often have the opportunity to share people’s stories.
-Powerful stories, sad stories, inspiring stories, stories with a purpose.
+Powerful stories, inspiring stories, stories with a purpose.
 It’s always a privilege to write them.
-But this time, I have the opportunity to tell a different kind of story — … Continue reading Why I’m thankful for Type 1 diabetes
+But this time, I have the opportunity to tell a different kind of story — mine.
+When … Continue reading Why I’m thankful for Type 1 diabetes

 Transitioning from summer break back into school can be difficult for any child, but for those with Type 1 diabetes, school presents additional challenges.
 Beyond gathering school supplies and picking out a first-day-of-school outfit, parents often stress about how to make sure their child will be safe and healthy while at school.
 Managing Type 1 … Continue reading Back to school with Type 1 diabetes

 By now, most of us are familiar with the rowdy, family-oriented and simply entertaining Robertson family featured in A&E’s reality television show, Duck Dynasty.
 The show provides glimpses into a successful and close-knit family business built on long beards and famous duck calls and is downright fun to watch.
 Episodes are filled with the exciting adventures of … Continue reading Diabetes and Duck Dynasty